-1 in 6 1 in 6 Kiwi males experience sexual abuse.
+1 in 6 Our research shows that at least 1 in 6 Kiwi males experience sexual abuse.
 Many, by the time they turn 18.

 Most people are amazed at this statistic.
 The truth is, it's a minimum benchmark.
 It's the least we know to be true.
 Since the majority of Kiwi males never talk about the sexual abuse they have suffered.
 The actual statistic could be much higher.